All About Post Accident Drug Testing

 According to OSHA in an August 2016 release, mandatory drug testing should no longer be implemented unless a workplace injury may have been caused by drug abuse of an employee.
-The drug testing policy may be a reasonable policy for any company, but it has built a negative connotation as invasion of privacy.
+The drug testing policy may be a reasonable policy for any company, but it has built a negative connotation as an invasion of privacy.

 If the illness or injury was less likely caused by drug use of an employee, or if the drug testing was based on some instances in the past, requiring an employee to undergo drug testing should not be done.

-OSHA emphasizes that post-injury drug testing should be limited to those who are likely to have been impaired with the use of drug.
-It is of importance to be able to establish criteria prior to requiring a drug test to be performed to an injured employee.
+OSHA emphasizes that post-injury drug testing should be limited to those who are likely to have been impaired with the use of a drug.
+It is of importance to be able to establish criteria prior to requiring a drug test to be performed by an injured employee.

 Employers who are required to undergo tests as a requirement of the state or federal law should continue to be subjected to drug testing as stated in the OSHA ruling.
 Employers who refuse to comply will face penalties for each violation.
 The penalty ranges from $12,000 per violation to $120,000 for repeated violations.

 Kinds of Post-Accident Drug Testing

 Post-accident drug testing is required for employees who are suspected to have been impaired with the use of drugs while at work.
 The result of the drug test will determine the level of drug use of employees that to some extent will be reason enough for them to be terminated from their jobs.

 Mandatory Guidelines for Federal Workplace Drug Testing requires a Medical Review Officer to evaluate tests.
 They identify substances tested based on the Federal Drug Testing programs and are required to use laboratories only certified by SAMHSA.

 Common Post-Accident Drug Testing Methods: